mlabbe/go-template-cli/README.md

  - If a key is found from two sources, the later one takes precedence
  - If a table is found in two sources, the keys from both are merged, with the later one taking precedence on any conflictns

+## Security Limitations ##

+Templates have access to function that can leak system state in a manner that may lead to a breach.
+For example, Sprig supplies functions to [read the environment](https://masterminds.github.io/sprig/os.html).

+The new `from_file` allows any file in the system to be read into a template.
+This is disabled unless `--trusted` is passed in.

+The bottom line - don't execute arbitrary templates from untrusted sources.